tensorlayer/TensorLayer/README.md

 # Contribution Guideline

 TensorLayer is a major ongoing research project in Data Science Institute, Imperial College London.
+TensorLayer contributors are from Imperial College, Tsinghua University, Carnegie Mellon University, Google, Microsoft, Bloomberg and etc.
 The goal of the project is to develop a compositional language while complex learning systems can be build through composition of neural network modules.
 The whole development is now participated by numerous contributors [here](https://github.com/zsdonghao/tensorlayer/releases).